-2.1 Introduction
+2.1.
+Introduction

-The Nottingham recognises risk as a natural consequence of its business environment, as with any organisation.
-Through prudent management it aims to manage risk in a manner that supports the achievement of its strategic objectives, whilst protecting members' interests and its financial resources.
+The Nottingham recognises risk as a natural consequence of its business activities and environment.
+It endeavours through positive risk strategies, to manage these in a manner that ensures delivery of its strategic objectives and business plan, whilst protecting members' interests and its financial resources.

-2.2 Risk Management Framework
+2.2.
+Risk Management Framework